A Generic Overview of Sony Pro Video Editor

 Ignoring Audio

-- Tip: Spend effort on sound editing to enhance the overall engagement.
+- Tip: Spend focus on noise reduction to elevate the overall effect.

 Forgetting to Save Progress

-An easily avoidable mistake in Sony Pro Video Editor workflows is damaged project files due to:
+An easily avoidable mistake in Sony Pro Video Editor workflows is accidental overwrites due to:

 Tutorials & Courses